chetnashah/javawork/androidbasics/ViewModel.md

 ```

 `ViewModelProvider(ViewModelStoreOwner owner)`: Creates ViewModelProvider.
 This will create ViewModels and retain them in a store of the given ViewModelStoreOwner.
 Usually this `owner` will be either `Activity` or `Fragment`.

+## How long does a Viewmodel live?

+The ViewModel remains in memory until the Lifecycle it's scoped to goes away permanently: **in the case of an activity, when it finishes, while in the case of a fragment, when it's detached**.
+Note how Viewmodel stays intact when lifecycle like onCreate/onDestroy are called on activity/fragment.

 ## author a simple ViewModel (Not recommended)